 Mersen has changed on May 11, 2016 its governance framework.
 The Group is now led by a Board of directors and a Chief Executive Officer.

-Download the Articles of assocation (in French) updated on January 29th, 2020.
+Download the Articles of assocation updated on May 14, 2020.

 Code of corporate governance